 Not every question centered around the Trump administration, though.
-Two members of Providence Democratic Socialists of America took the opportunity to voice their concerns over the direction of the Democratic Party, asking about support for a $15/hour minimum wage and what the Democrats plan to do about the fact that 51 percent of millennials—a generation currently on a trajectory to be less well off than their parents’—don’t support the capitalist economic system.
+Two members of Providence Democratic Socialists of America took the opportunity to voice their concerns over the direction of the Democratic Party, asking about support for a $15/hour minimum wage and what the Democrats plan to do about the fact that 51 percent of millennials—a generation currently on a trajectory to be less well off than their parents’—don’t feel supported of our current economic system.

 Near the end of the afternoon, a woman took the floor representing Indivisible, a grassroots organization dedicated to resisting the Trump agenda.
 She made a zealous plea to the delegation.
 “I think we’re wondering where the outrage is,” she said, before going on to talk about the nomination of Neil Gorsuch to the Supreme Court.
 “We cannot possibly afford to give up that fifth seat.
 And it’s a stolen seat!”
 She asked the delegation “to oppose and resist at every juncture.”
 And if Democrats fail to resist, “they will pay the ultimate price.”